Duet3D/wiki-content/How_to_guides/e3p_Mini5+_guide_part3_commissioning.md

 # Calibration

 This concludes the commissioning stage of the guide.

-The next guide will cover initial calibration.
+For claibration please see the general RRF [Calibration guide](/How_to_guides/Calibration)